Yazeedalroogi/YazeedAlroogi-Bioinformatics-KAUST/gene_finder/README.md

 6) Added a filter for the Shine-Dalgarno sequence, which searches for the Shine-Dalgarno sequence upstream of the start codon.
 How far the algorithm searches is 20bp by default, but can be specificed by the user as a parameter.
 In this implementation, 20bp away means that the algorithm looks at the 20bps upstream of a start codon and searches for the Shine-Dalgarno sequence in those 20bps.
 For efficiency, this step is performed immediately after finding a start codon.
 If the Shine-Dalgarno sequence exists, then the algorithm searches for the stop codon.
 But if the sequence does not exist, the programs skips to looking for the next start codon.
+I ran the algorithm on the 14 bacteria genomes using a bash script similar to the one used in problem 4 with Shine_Dalgarno range = 20bp and two different values for the codon minimum length: 1 and 100.
+For the 1 codon minimum length, 2809 unique genes were recorded.
+For the 100 codon minimum length, 1258 unique genes were recorded.
+The genes were translated into proteins and saved in .txt files for each codon minimum value.
+To count the unique genes the command "wc -l" was used on the result files.

 The code for this problem is saved on GitHub under "P6_gene_finder.py"

+The bash script is save under "P6_gene_finder.sh"

+The files containing all the unique translated proteins are under "P6_gene_finder_no_codonMin_results.txt" and "P6_gene_finder_100_codonMin_results.txt"

+The count files are under "P6_gene_finder_no_codonMin_count.txt" and "P6_gene_finder_100_codonMin_count.txt"